 Nursing accreditation is important.
 Students who are exploring nursing programs have done their research and understand the value of accreditation.

 For starters, in order for a student to be eligible to receive financial aid, they must be enrolled in a nursing program that has obtained accreditation.
-Additionally, many state boards of nursing require a candidate to have graduated from an accredited nursing program for eligibility to take the NCLEX exam to earn licensure.
+Additionally, many state boards of nursing require a candidate to have graduated from an accredited nursing program to be eligible to take the NCLEX exam and earn licensure.

 Students who attend a non-accredited nursing program cannot be sure that the program meets state and federal requirements for a quality education, they cannot may not be accepted into a graduate nursing program if they choose to further their education, and they will not be as competitive in the job market upon graduation.